Last Updated on

 Recommended YouTube Videos

-If you want to learn more about self-image but don’t have the time to read a full book or dive into a sea of articles, use these YouTube videos to get a quick shot of knowledge:
+If you want to learn more about positive body image and self-image but don’t have the time to read a full book or dive into a sea of articles, use these YouTube videos to get a quick shot of knowledge:

 The Invisible Force–Self-Image–Enables You to Achieve Great Goals TEDTalk by Dan Lok